 How do I prevent itchy skin at night?

 To help prevent itchy skin at night, wear pajamas made from soft natural fibers such as cotton or silk.
-Avoid caffeine and alcohol, which dilate your blood vessels and send more blood to the skin.
-And avoid cosmetics, soaps, and other skin products that can irritate your skin.
+Avoid caffeine which can make it hard to sleep and alcohol, which dilates your blood vessels and send more blood to the skin.
+[6, 8, 16] And avoid cosmetics, soaps, and other skin products that can irritate your skin.

 How do I relieve itchy skin at night?

 You can relieve itchy skin at night by applying moisturizer to your skin during the day and at bedtime, ideally after a lukewarm bath.
 Eliminate stress, which can contribute to making your skin itchy at night.
 [5, 10]